pont-us/tdmagsus/README.rst

 ==========================================================

-This is a small library for working with temperature-dependent magnetic susceptibility data measured on an AGICO kappabridge (e.g. Agico, 2003;
+This is a small library for working with temperature-dependent magnetic susceptibility data measured on AGICO kappabridges from the KLY and MFK series (e.g. Agico, 2003; Agico, 2009).
-Agico, 2009).

 Overview
 --------